- Education

 In this guide, you will learn

-In the traditional style of schooling, teachers use class time to lecture and students listen passively.
-A flipped classroom is a reverse of this format.
-Students view educational resources such as video lectures prior to the class to develop a general understanding of the subject and to give learners the opportunity to grasp concepts at their own pace.
+In the traditional style of schooling, teachers use class time to lecture, and students listen passively.
+A flipped classroom approach reverses this format.
+Students view educational resources such as video lectures prior to class to develop a general understanding of the subject and to give learners the opportunity to grasp concepts at their own pace.

 Meanwhile, in-class time is dedicated to developing higher-order thinking through discussion and peer group work.